-The Council for Global Problem-Solving (CGP) is a circle of world-class think tanks and research institutions committed to providing long-term policy advice to the G20 and associated international organizations.
+The Council for Global Problem-Solving (CGP) is a circle of world-class think tanks and research institutions committed to providing policy advice to the G20 and associated international organizations.

 Features of the CGP

 Council members are chosen with a view to mobilizing best thinking and best practice worldwide to work together in overcoming problems that we all share.

 - They have access to relevant policy makers in their own countries, as well as at the international level.

+Each member of the CGP represents an institution satisfying the membership requirements above.
+Members serve on the CGP in a personal capacity, not committing their institutions to their views expressed in the CGP.
 Each member of the Council has a direct voice in determining in the future development and membership of the Council.

 Members of the CGP are chosen to serve for a 3-year terms, renewable.
 The ongoing selection process to the CGP is open and flexible.
 Decisions on entry to and exit from the CGP will be taken on the basis of majority votes by existing CGP members.
 All think tanks and research institutions of the T20 can become members of the CGP, provided that they fulfill the ambitious membership criteria outlined above.
 Existing members who are no longer in a position to fulfill these criteria will leave the CGP once their term of office has expired.

 Joining the Council implies no financial commitment.
 Council members may volunteer to host workshops and conferences or to organize sessions at the annual “Global Solutions Summit.”